olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

 This problem is now far too large to brute force, and we must consider numerical ways to solve it.

-I considered each entry node separately, tracking the number of instructions it took for each entry node to reach its first ending node.
-Once all routes had been processed, I found the prime factors of each of these numbers.
+I considered each entry node separately, tracking the *minimum number of instructions* it took for each entry node to reach its first ending node.
+Once all routes had been processed, I found the prime factors of each of these *minimum number of instructions*.
 The answer can then be found by taking the product over the unique prime factors.

 ## Improvements